School Values

 Where to next?

-A very wet afternoon outside, but Crane class were cozy indoors, building on their sketchbooks, exploring the work of Vanessa Gardiner, a wonderful landscape artist.
+A very wet afternoon outside, but Crane class were cosy indoors, building on their sketchbooks, exploring the work of Vanessa Gardiner, a wonderful landscape artist.
 We took visual notes, exploring the colours she likes to use, and the shapes she abstracts by.
 Wonderful work!

 I want to extend a big thank you to all the children who took part in the colouring competition last week.
 Your creativity and enthusiasm were such a joy to see!
 Congratulations to our lucky winners!
 They will now have the wonderful opportunity to see the pantomime - Beauty & the Beast at the Edmondsham Village Hut during the Half Term.
 We're so excited for them to enjoy this fabulous show!
 Once again, thank you to everyone who participated.